bosonprotocol/contracts/docs/contracts/overview.md

    Alternatively, the Seller can make an offer with an associated gate contract and non-transferrable NFT Id.
-In this case, the Seller is making the item(s) on offer only available to Buyers who execut a conditional commit.
+In this case, the Seller is making the item(s) on offer only available to Buyers who execute a conditional commit.
 The "condition" of the commit is possession of a non-transferrable NFT with the given Id.
 A Buyer can obtain the NFT by, for instance, completing a quest.
 The Seller might make items obtained via conditional commit available for a discount as a reward to Buyers for